University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 First Year Class Matriculant's Selection Factors

-TCOM uses a holistic review process to recruit and enroll a diverse class of highly qualified applicants for the Doctor of Osteopathic Medicine Degree.
-Applicants are evaluated on their prior academic performance and scores on previous standardized tests.
-In addition, applicants are evaluated on their commitment to the field of study, community activities, letters of evaluation, interview scores, socioeconomic background and contribution to the diversity of the class.
+TCOM uses a holistic review process to recruit and enroll a perse class of highly qualified applicants for the Doctor of Osteopathic Medicine Degree.
+Applicants are evaluated on their academic qualifications, personal development, pre-professional activities, and life experiences and how it relates to a career in osteopathic medicine.

 As a matter of policy, TCOM does not discriminate on the basis of race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age or disabilities, and religion in its application and admission processes.
 As a state-supported medical school, TCOM is required to fill 90 percent of each entering class with Texas residents.
 The remaining 10 percent may be filled by non-residents with outstanding credentials.